MicrochipTech/pic32mzw1_ffs_amazon_freertos/README.md

 2. **Can FFS demo work with a Amazon Provisioner device connected to 5GHz router?**

-	No, the Amazon Provisioner disables 2.4Ghz when it is connected to 5GHz AP so, the PIC32MZ-W1 would fail to connect to Provisioner device.
+	No, the Amazon Provisioner disables 2.4Ghz when it is connected to 5GHz AP so, the PIC32MZ-W1 would fail to connect to Provisioner device as we only support 2.4GHz.